 • Postproduction editing

 We’ve just mentioned costing in time spent on post-production in our last section, but it’s worth looking at in more detail as you the time you spend will change.

 You may not even need or want to edit your photos, if so, great, it’ll only save time.
 But in truth, you will spend time editing.
-In fact, you’ll spend a lot of time editing for a number of reasons.
+In fact, you’ll spend a lot of time editing for three reasons.

-Pictures on Instagram, for example, may require a different crop from what you’ve been using.
+Your photographs aren’t just for your customers.
+You’ll also use them for advertising purposes.
+Wedding photographers exploit social media to its fullest and show off their most recent work.
+Pictures on Instagram for example may require a different crop from what you’ve been using.
 Again, more time editing to suit the marketing opportunities.
 It is worth saying Lightroom and Photoshop allow you to make pre-sets to crop images in set dimensions, making it possible to batch edit pictures.

-When it comes to ‘how to price my photography’ overheads normally only get considered by professionals as this is their primary income source.
+When it comes to pricing your work overheads normally only get considered by professionals as this is their primary income source.
 Though if you are working towards this status then you need to be aware of these extra costs in your pricing.

 There are 2 types of overheads – fixed and variable.
 We’ve outlined them both with a few example costs you should aim to cover.